 It’s not uncommon for gear manufacturers to name a signature product after the iconic ski route between Chamonix and Zermatt.
 It’s a little more meaningful, however, when the company is based near one of the termini.
 The Haute Route crampons are designed to last the whole journey while not weighing you down.

 Grivel uses carbon steel to make the toe piece, giving the points good ..

 The CAMP XLC 470 is essentially the 390 with a toe bail that accommodates more boots.
 This means you can fit it onto boots with oddly-shaped or missing toe welts (looking at you TLT7).
-CAMP also used boot-length adjustment mechanism that doesn’t require a screwdriver so lets you quickly adapt to your boot quiver.
-At the expense of a few ounces, you’ll have a crampon that easily adj..
+CAMP also used a boot-length adjustment mechanism that doesn’t require a screwdriver so lets you quickly adapt to your boot quiver.
+At the expense of a few ounces, you’ll have a crampon that easily a..

 The Petzl Gully is the axe we’ve been wanting to see for a long time.
 It blends the minimalism of a lightweight axe with the features of a larger, heavier, more technical axe that can be necessary for successful objective completion.
 Multiple head options allow you to select the correct tool for the job.
 Take the hammer for more technical objectives or choose the adze for general m..

 Take CAMP's ultralight race axe, the Corsa, sprinkle in some high-tech reinforcements, and you get the Corsa Nanotech.
 Sandvik Nanoflex® is a steel alloy that is 60-70% stronger than steel, allowing CAMP to dramatically increase the durability of the pick and spike without significantly increasing the overall weight.
 Also added is a single curve in the shaft which provides better c..